- No products in the cart.

-If so, you may experience itchy throat, headache, sweating, runny nose or other allergic symptoms.
+If so, you may experience an itchy throat, headache, sweating, runny nose or other allergic symptoms.
 However, don’t worry if you experience this.

 There are some experts who have studied this and found that continued exposure to Bee pollen dosage will strengthen tolerance or re-balance your immune system.

-Even after this, if you feel uncomfortable then go and see a doctor for a quick check up first.
+Even after this, if you feel uncomfortable then go and see a doctor for a quick check-up first.

-However, it also depends upon the age, health and other conditions.
+However, it also depends upon age, health and other conditions.
 So, follow the direction given on the bee pollen product label or consult the healthcare professional before taking it.

-According to the National Institute of health there is no set method or appropriate doses for bee pollen.
+According to the National Institute of health, there is no set method or appropriate doses for bee pollen.